Rosanne Cash: 1995–present: New York, new albums and books

 Cash settled in lower Manhattan and in 1995 married producer/songwriter/guitarist John Leventhal, with whom she had co-produced The Wheel.
 She signed with Capitol Records and in 1996 released 10 Song Demo, a collection of stark home recordings with minimal accompaniment.

 She also pursued a career as a writer and in 1996 Hyperion published the short story collection Bodies of Water to favorable reviews.
 In 1997, Cash was awarded an honorary doctorate from Memphis College of Art.
-She gave the commencement address that year and continues to speak publicly on writing and music.
+She gave the commencement address that year.
+She has continued to speak publicly on writing and music.

 In 1998, she and Leventhal began working on what would later become Rules of Travel.
-The recording sessions were cut short when she became pregnant and was unable to sing for two and a half years, due to a polyp on her vocal cords.
+The recording sessions were cut short when she became pregnant.
+What was more difficult was that she was unable to sing for two and a half years, due to a polyp on her vocal cords.

-Unable to record, Cash focused on her writing.
-Her children's book Penelope Jane: A Fairy's Tale, which included an exclusive CD, was published by HarperCollins in 2000, and in 2001 she edited a collection of short fiction by songwriters titled Songs Without Rhyme: Prose by Celebrated Songwriters.
+Cash turned to focus on her writing.
+She published a children's book, Penelope Jane: A Fairy's Tale (2000), which included an exclusive CD and was published by HarperCollins.
+The following year she edited a collection of short fiction by songwriters titled Songs Without Rhyme: Prose by Celebrated Songwriters (2001).

 Recovering her voice, she resumed recording and in 2003 released Rules of Travel, her first full-fledged studio album for Capitol.
-The album had guest appearances by Sheryl Crow and Steve Earle, a song co-written by Joe Henry and Jakob Dylan, and the poignant "September When It Comes," a duet with her father.
+The album had guest appearances by Sheryl Crow and Steve Earle, a song co-written by Joe Henry and Jakob Dylan, and the poignant "September When It Comes," a duet with her father Johnny Cash.
 Rules of Travel was nominated for a 2003 Grammy Award for Best Contemporary Folk Album.

 Cash was also an inaugural member of the Independent Music Awards' judging panel to support independent artists.

-In 2005, Legacy Recordings reissued Seven Year Ache (1981), King's Record Shop (1987), and Interiors (1990), plus a new collection spanning 1979–2003, The Very Best of Rosanne Cash.
+In 2005, Legacy Recordings reissued her Seven Year Ache (1981), King's Record Shop (1987), and Interiors (1990).
+It also released a new collection spanning 1979–2003, The Very Best of Rosanne Cash.

-In 2006, Cash released Black Cadillac, an album marked by the loss of stepmother June, and father Johnny, who both died in 2003, as well as mother Vivian, Johnny's first wife, who died as Rosanne finished the album in 2005.
+In 2006, Cash released Black Cadillac, an album marking the losses of both her stepmother June, and father Johnny, who both died in 2003.
+Her mother, Vivian Cash Distin, died in 2005 as Rosanne finished the album.
 The album was critically praised, and named to the Top 10 lists of The New York Times, Billboard, PopMatters, NPR and other general interest and music publications.
 The album was nominated for a 2006 Grammy Award for Best Contemporary Folk/Americana Album.